confact/Fathr/README.md

 ### License
+Fathr is under MIT License so be free to do whatever you want, read the license in the license file.

-this is some of the awesome third parties stuff i use in Fathr.
+This is some of the awesome third parties stuff i use in Fathr.
 Here they are with the licenses.
 Check their website too, you can google it.

 Bootstrap
 ---------